 Experience the magic and power of Cincinnati’s legendary 16-piece big band!
 35 years and running…

 The Blue Wisp Big Band performs at Urban Artifact every Wednesday at 8:30.
-Be a part of the scene that everyone is talking about as John Von Ohlen and the band deliver a one-of-a-kind experience for you and your guests in one of the hippest environments in the city!
+Be a part of the scene that everyone is talking about as the band delivers a one-of-a-kind experience for you and your guests in one of the hippest environments in the city!

 $10 Admission Charge for Stage Room